(Translate this site)

 Then a new voice came over the radio.

-"Hey King of the road.
+"Hey King of the Road.
 Got your ears on?"

-"If you can hear me King of the road, I'm your man.
+"If you can hear me King of the Road, I'm your man.
 Just let me know where you are."

 I still didn't respond.
-But I was heading lickety split towards the posse entire.
+But I was heading lickety-split towards the posse entire.

 I still said nothing.
 I figured this must be the dreaded Gannon.
 He seemed to be trying to make himself sound like a hit man.
 But that didn't impress me.

-I hoped this was Gannon.
-For it'd mean Headhunter wasn't.
+I hoped this was Gannon: for it'd mean Headhunter wasn't.
 Yay!

-And the new voice didn't sound like one Headhunter could easily impersonate.
+For the new voice didn't sound like one Headhunter could easily impersonate.
 Or vice versa.
 Of course, there was still no way to be absolutely sure.
 The stranger continued talking.

 "I usually retire them quick.
 But I'm being paid extra on this one to make you linger.
 I'm just going to cripple you up and turn you over to my employer.
 I hear he's got big plans for you--"